 Bibbs lives and works in Chicago, Illinois.

-Pressure printmaking are extensions of my textile practice.
-These prints allow me to think through ideas of presence and absence, time, preservation, process, and materiality.
-Through printmaking, I continue to capture and navigate my experiences, the objects of significance in my life, and the connections between the weavings and the memories tied to them.
+Pressure printmaking is an extension of my textile practice.
+These prints let me explore ideas of presence and absence, time, preservation, process, and materiality.
+Through printmaking, I continue to capture and reflect on my experiences, meaningful objects in my life, and the connections between the weavings and the memories tied to them.

-Through building community, artworks, and conversations together, I hope to support others in creating transparency around their stories of trauma and grief and work towards ending the stigma.
+By building community, creating artworks, and fostering conversations, I aim to support others in sharing their stories of trauma and grief and working to end the stigma.